mfjacobsen/Fantasy-Football/2023_Schedule_Simulations.md

 * Pacc took first place, a 13% chance, but he had an 87% chance of scoring worse than that.
-* Namebrant took last place, a 7% chance, but he had a 7.8% chance, and had a 92.% chance of scoring better (better luck next year Brant).
+* Namebrant took last place, a 7% chance, but he had a 92.% chance of scoring better (better luck next year Brant).
 * The playoff teams were about as expected except for burgertownthicnred sliding into the playoffs with a 30.5% chance and kicking therealfergus to the losers bracket despite his 62.8% chance.